Manishearth/manishearth.github.io/source/drafts/zero3.md

 `const` support in Rust still has a ways to go.
 For example, it doesn't yet support creating objects like `String`s which are usually on the heap, though [they are working on allowing this][const-alloc].
 This isn't a huge problem for us; all of our data already supports zero-copy deserialization, which means that for every instance of our data types, there is _some way_ to represent it as a borrow from another `static`.

 A more pesky limitation is that you can't interact with traits in `const` environments.
-To some extent, were that possible, the purpose of this crate could also have been fulfilled by making the `serde` pipeline `const`-friendly[^2], and then you could do something like this:
+To some extent, were that possible, the purpose of this crate could also have been fulfilled by making the `serde` pipeline `const`-friendly[^2], and then the code snippet from the beginning of this post would work:

 ```rust
 static DATA: &Data = &serde_json::deserialize!(include_bytes!("./testdata.json"));